seihoukei/fgsfds/readme.md

 # FGSFDS

 This is a simple sequencing game I came up with.
 It's simple and can be played on paper, or in chat.
 There's no board or field, just a sequence of letters players expand.

+Live version available at http://seihoukei.games/fgsfds/

 ## Rules